HelixOriginator/HelixOriginator/README.md

 🔬 Academic & Creative Contributions
 - Founder of the Helix Doctrine – Published on Zenodo
 - 4 Publications, 1 Patent Pending, 15+ Copyrights
-   14 with the Govt. of India
+   15 with the Govt. of India
   1 International (Autorali)
-- 16 out of 35 articles scored 90+ in Novelty Content, including 3 perfect scores
+- 21 out of 47 articles scored 90 and above in Novelty Content, including 4 perfect scores
 - Harvard Certification on Rhetoric & Persuasive Writing